Ometepe, Nicaragua: Between the Two Hills

 And the best part is that Ometepe is still off-the-beaten-path.
 You won’t find screaming resorts or even big eco-lodges.
 Instead, you will have plenty of space and quiet to observe and enjoy all this pristine island has to offer.

-Dry season lasts from December through May, though the best cultural festivals take place in November and July.
-Wildlife viewing is excellent year-round, and is one of the island’s main attractions.
+The dry season lasts from December through May, though the best cultural festivals take place in November and July.
+Wildlife viewing is excellent year-round and is one of the island’s main attractions.
 Over 80 bird species inhabit the island.
 Migrating birds flock to Ometepe in May.

 You can get to Isla de Ometepe from either Managua or Granada.
 From Managua to Ometepe is about 130 kilometers by the highway.